MicrosoftDocs/cpp-docs/docs/ide/using-the-visual-studio-ide-for-cpp-desktop-development.md

 These walkthroughs assume that you have installed Visual Studio and the Visual C++ language and components required for Windows Desktop development.
 We also assume you understand the fundamentals of the C++ language.
 If you need to learn C++, there are many books and web resources available.
 One good place to start is the [Get Started](https://isocpp.org/get-started) page of the Standard C++ Foundation website.

 If you haven't installed Visual Studio yet, now is the time.
+In general, we highly recommend that you use Visual Studio 2019 even if you need to compile your code using the Visual Studio 2017 or Visual Studio 2015 compiler.
+For more information, see [Use native multi-targeting in Visual Studio to build old projects](../porting/use-native-multi-targeting.md).

 **Visual Studio 2019 Installation**